theobald-software/theobald-software.github.io/_includes/_content/en/datasource-deltaq/customizing-check.md

 ### Customizing Check

 In the main window of the component click **Customizing Check** to validate the DeltaQ customizing on the SAP system.
-Make sure that all checks are green.
+Make sure that all check makrs are green.

 ![customizing-check-successful](/img/content/customizing-check-successfull.png){:class="img-responsive"}